Save $15 On your order over $100 *Excludes spa covers

-When shopping for a hot tub, you're faced with dozens of decisions, and one of the largest purchase decisions is whether to buy a 110V hot tub or a 220V hot tub.
+When shopping for a hot tub, you face dozens of decisions, and one of the largest purchase decisions is whether to buy a 110V hot tub or a 220V hot tub.

 110V (115V or 120V) hot tubs are often called "Plug and Play", because most can be plugged into a standard 15 amp electrical outlet.
 220V (230V or 240V) tubs are hard-wired from the home main circuit breaker box, to a safety cut-off box located near the hot tub, and then directly into the spa control box.